Cephra/blog/content/posts/first.md

 Let's see...

-Ok it doesn't work via GitHub Actions because I don't have an IPv4 adress.
+Ok it doesn't work via GitHub Actions because I don't have an IPv4 address.

 Now I switched to using a webhook instead.